 The stock (once received from exercise) must be held for at least one year from the date following the day of exercise*.

-If the employee sells the stock too soon after the exercise date or grant date, it is considered a "disqualifying disposition" and the difference between the option price and the FMV of the shares when exercised will no longer qualify as a long-term capital gain and will, in most cases, be treated as taxable compensation to the employee.
+If the employee sells the stock too soon after the exercise date or grant date, it is considered a "disqualifying disposition" and the difference between the strike price and the FMV of the shares when exercised will no longer qualify as a long-term capital gain and will, in most cases, be treated as taxable compensation to the employee.
 Note that these requirements are waived upon the employee's death.

 *The holding period for long-term capital gains begins on the day following the exercise of the stock, resulting in a holding period requirement of one year and a day.